Privacy Policy

 • Communication data (Data that the Participant independently enters, uploads or shares as part of the webinar);

-• Meeting metadata and telemetry data (This technical data is, among other things, data relating to the use of the service, including when and how sessions were conducted (IP address, event logs, session information, etc.), as well as device and hardware information that Zoom needs to access in order for features such as camera, microphone, etc. to be operational in the context of participation).
+• Meeting metadata and telemetry data (This technical data is, among other things, data relating to the use of the service, including when and how sessions were conducted (IP address, event logs, session information, etc.), as well as device and hardware information that Google needs to access in order for features such as camera, microphone, etc. to be operational in the context of participation).

 Patalyze may record webinars and publish them afterwards on the Site or Social Media Pages.
 Visitors will not be visible or identifiable in these recordings.
 As participants can only ask written questions, they will not appear visually in the recording.
 The answer to the participant's question will be part of the webinar recording.
 If, contrary to expectations, personal data of the participants is visible during the recording, it will be made unrecognisable before publication.
 The recording and storage of the webinar is based on Art.
 6 para.
 1 sentence 1 lit. f) GDPR, as these processing operations are in Patalyze's legitimate interest to improve the quality of Patalyze's webinars.
 When the webinars are published, no further processing of personal data will take place, as Patalyze will make them unrecognisable beforehand - if they can be viewed at all.